cysouw/diathesis/text/c01_introduction.md

 Many diatheses just remap a single role.
 Such sole diatheses are called \textsc{isolated diatheses} here.
 However, there are also many diatheses in which more than one role is remapped.
 I distinguish the following kinds of role-remappings, of which only the first two are frequently attested.

-- **Isolated Diathesis**: One role changes its formal marking.
+- **Isolated Diathesis**: Only one role changes its formal marking.
-- **Chained Diathesis**: Two roles change their formal marking, forming a chain in which one role changes its form from X to Y, while the other role changes its form from Y to Z.
+- **Chained Diathesis**: Two roles change their formal marking, forming a chain in which one role changes its form from X to Y, while the other role changes its form from Y to Z. This results in a chain [X>Y>Z].
 - **Multi-chained Diathesis**: More than two roles change their formal marking, forming a longer chain of connected changes.
 - **Disjunct Diathesis**: Two (or more) roles change their formal marking, with no overlap between marking.